 As regards the last element of tragedy, circumstances on no occasion are responsible for the downfall of Dr. Faustus.
 Christopher Marlowe has very beautifully knitted this element of tragedy.
 Examine in detail the character of Dr. Faustus from any perspective, you would witness that it is one and only Dr. Faustus, who is responsible for his destruction.
 Unlike Oedipus Rex, he has free will.
 He chooses black magic just because he wants powers and knowledge.
 On many occasions, a good angel warns him but he does not seek forgiveness from God.
 Even, he makes fun of the old man, who advises him.
 He blindly follows evil just to enjoy the luxuries of life.
 Thus, circumstances by no mean are responsible for the fall of Dr. Faustus.
 His own desires force him to choose the wrong path.
 Like so, Dr. Faustus also fulfills this requirement of an ideal tragic hero.

 Suffice is to say that Dr. Faustus is a perfect tragic hero.
 In the traditional definition of tragedy, we do not find any loophole in his character.
-He is noble by birth, (even if he is not noble he is fit for tragedy….see successful plays of Shakespeare such as Othello, in which a moor is picture-perfect tragic hero), he is not too good nor too bad, he falls from prosperity to adversity and at the end he suffers because of hamartia (his hamartia is his pride).
+He is noble by birth, (even if he is not noble he fits for tragedy….see successful plays of Shakespeare such as Othello, in which a moor is picture-perfect tragic hero), he is not too good nor too bad, he falls from prosperity to adversity and at the end he suffers because of hamartia (his hamartia is his pride).
 All these components of tragedy make Dr. Faustus a wonderful and everlasting tragic hero.
-Due to the availability of these elements of a tragic hero in Dr. Faustus, students of English Literature will remember this character forever.
+Due to the availability of these elements of a tragic hero in Dr. Faustus, students of English Literature would keep seeking guidance from this character forever.